ramm777/ramm777/README.md

- # -------------- Portfolio in AI/ML/Computer Vision --------------
+ # --------------- Portfolio in AI/ML/Computer Vision --------------

 Hello, guys!
 I'm a Scientist in Machine Learning and Computational Science.
-Over the past 5 years, I've specialized in creating machine learning products for the biotechnology and energy industries.
+Over the past 5 years, I've specialized in creating machine-learning products for the biotech and oil and gas industries.
 I love the intersection between science and real-world problems.
 I typically work on private repositories, but here are a few standout projects we've published.
 Email: 77777aidan@gmail.com

 ## Transformers Using Multi-Modal Image and Text Data to Predict Radiology Reports for X-ray Images